Skip to content

 • Select spans to query distributed tracing data.

-• Select a system dataset to query Coralogix-managed metadata.
+• Select an other dataset to query Coralogix-managed metadata.

 For this quickstart, keep the default logs dataset selected.